groovy-tutorial/groovy-tutorial/manuscript/10/10_10_OtherTopics.md

 ## Inner Classes
 Inner classes are classes that are declared within another class.
 Often used to improve encapsulation, you can sometimes cause healthy debate when you ask "should I use an inner classes or a closure?".
+In the example below I've decided that the `Address` inner class would be a useful way to handle the `address` field:

 {title="Example inner class",lang=Java}
     import groovy.transform.ToString